Loader gif

 First, let’s recap what this form is and why it’s important.
 Form W-4 tells your employer how much federal income tax to withhold from your paycheck every pay period.
 Using the information you provided when filling out the form, your employer will determine how much tax to withhold from each paycheck.

-Your W-4 form has a lot of power over your taxes — if your employer withholds more income tax than you owe, you will receive a bigger tax refund when you file.
+Your W-4 form has a lot of power over your taxes — if your employer withholds more income tax than you owe, you will receive a bigger when you file.
 If your employer doesn’t withhold enough, you might find yourself stuck with a tax bill at the end of the tax year.

 On the old form, you could claim allowances on your W-4 to lower the amount of federal income tax withheld from your paychecks.
 As a result, many people got used to the idea that the number of allowances they claimed controlled how much income tax was taken out of their wages, allowing them to better control whether or not they received a big refund.